rwndy/course-web-fullstack/schedule/week-6.md

 - Choose one of many products like Bit.ly, Twitter, Facebook, Airbnb, Product Hunt, Google, Quora, Stack Overflow, etc
 - Ideate, choose, plan, and validate the product
-  - Business Model Canvas
+- Business Model Canvas (BMC)
-  - Value Proposition Canvas
+- Value Proposition Canvas (VPC)
 - Build the wireframe and mockup
 - Design Thinking
 - Design Sprint
 - Rapid Prototyping
 - Build the initial data model
 - Build the initial UI and routes
 - Use UI framework to fasten development
 - Deploy as early as possible
 - Always remember to write a documentation
 - Initial deployment